Legacies: making a donation to the BSA in your will

 We recommend that you consult a solicitor or qualified Will-writer before making a Will or changing an existing one.
 These professionals will be able to give you all the legal and tax advice that you require.
 Additions to an existing Will can be made using a Form of Codicil (a codicil is a document that sits alongside an existing Will, detailing any changes to it).
 Please note that witnesses should be present when you sign the form, but they must not be either a member of the British Sociological Association or the spouse of a member of the Association.

 Suggested wording for inclusion in a will

-I give to the British Sociological Association, registered charity number 1080235, at Bailey Suite, Palatine House, Belmont Business Park, Durham DH1 1TW [a certain bequest] for the general purposes of the Association or for ‘such and such’ a purpose, or for such other purpose as the Board of Trustees of the Association shall decide and declare that the receipt of the Treasurer or other proper office for the time being of the said Association shall be sufficient discharge to my executors.
+I give to the British Sociological Association, registered charity number 1080235, at Chancery Court, Belmont Business Park, Durham DH1 1TW [a certain bequest] for the general purposes of the Association or for ‘such and such’ a purpose, or for such other purpose as the Board of Trustees of the Association shall decide and declare that the receipt of the Treasurer or other proper office for the time being of the said Association shall be sufficient discharge to my executors.

 Tell us about your gift